liferay/liferay-docs/developer/reference/articles/tooling/maven/01-intro.markdown

 ## Installing Liferay Maven Artifacts

-To create Liferay modules using Maven, you'll need the archives required by Liferay (e.g., JAR and WAR files).
+To create Liferay projects using Maven, you'll need the archives required by Liferay (e.g., JAR and WAR files).
 This isn't a problem--Liferay provides them as Maven artifacts.